jesscancode/tech-job-scraper-case-study/README.md

 The boxes are n8n nodes.
 The paths show data flow and decision branches ✦ the fork where non-tech roles skip the AI call, the retry path when OpenAI fails, the loop that processes a batch before releasing the lock.
 The grey captions under each node show (where visible) the actual operation: HTTP calls, database queries, code execution.

 This is the real system running every night.
-The abstract three-layer model above is the *concept*; this is the *proof*.
+The abstract three-layer model above is the *concept*; this is the *proof* that it actually works.
+Yay!

 ---